Avanade/Beef/docs/Entity-Entity-Config-Xml.md

 Property | Description
 -|-
 `EntityUsing` | The namespace for the non Reference Data entities (adds as a c# <c>using</c> statement).
 Valid options are: `Common`, `Business`, `All`, `None`.
 Defaults to `EntityScope` (`Autonomous` will result in `Business`).
 A value of `Common` will add `.Common.Entities`, `Business` will add `.Business.Entities`, `All` to add both, and `None` to exclude any.
 `Inherits` | The base class that the entity inherits from.
 Defaults to `EntityBase` for a standard entity.
-For Reference Data it will default to `ReferenceDataBaseInt` or `ReferenceDataBaseGuid` depending on the corresponding `RefDataType` value.
+For Reference Data it will default to `ReferenceDataBaseXxx` depending on the corresponding `RefDataType` value.
 See `OmitEntityBase` if the desired outcome is to not inherit from any of the aforementioned base classes.
 `Implements` | The list of comma separated interfaces that are to be declared for the entity class.
 `AutoInferImplements` | Indicates whether to automatically infer the interface implements for the entity from the properties declared.
-Will attempt to infer the following: `IGuidIdentifier`, `IIntIdentifier`, `IStringIdentifier`, `IETag` and `IChangeLog`.
+Will attempt to infer the following: `IGuidIdentifier`, `IInt32Identifier`, `IInt64Identifier`, `IStringIdentifier`, `IETag` and `IChangeLog`.
 Defaults to `true`.
 `Abstract` | Indicates whether the class should be defined as abstract.
 `GenericWithT` | Indicates whether the class should be defined as a generic with a single parameter `T`.
 `Namespace` | The entity namespace to be appended.
 Appended to the end of the standard structure as follows: `{Company}.{AppName}.Common.Entities.{Namespace}`.